foundeo/fixinator/README.md

 ### gitWorkingCopy

 Default: `false` - When `true` scans only the files changed in the working copy (compared to the HEAD git commit).
 This is useful to scan only the files you have modified since your last git commit.

+### engines

+Default: `lucee,adobe` - A comma separated list of CFML engines that your code will run on.
+This setting is useful to exclude issues specific to Lucee, or Adobe ColdFusion if you only use one or the other.
+You can pass the list using version numbers as well, for example: `engines=adobe@2021,adobe@2023` or `engines=lucee@6,adobe@2023` - it follows the same syntax used by the commandbox server command's `cfengine` argument.

+Added in Fixinator version 4.

+### includeScanners

+Default: _Empty_ - A comma separated list of scanners ids to scan (use `--listScanners` to see the options).
+For example if you only want to scan for SQL Injection, you can use: `includeScanners=sqlinjection` and you will only see SQL Injection Results.

+Added in Fixinator version 4.

+### configFile

+The path to a `.fixinator.json` configuration file to use.
+See below for details on the file contents.
+The command line argument overrides the default search path (looking in the base directory).

 ## Environment Variables